 Piotr Plawner‘s broad repertoire includes works of all epochs, from Barock to contemporary music.
 Piotr Plawner places great value on less well known, rarely performed pieces and the work of polish composers.
 For example, he recorded the complete works for violin and piano of the polish composer Grazyna Bacewicz at Hänssler Verlag and at Deutschland Radio, Bacewicz’ complete works for solo violin.

 During his numerous concerts, as well as performing renowned works by well-known composers, Piotr Plawner also offers rare jewels from composers such as Lutoslawski, Zarzycki or Paderewski.
 Piotr Plawner often plays modern works from a variety of musical directions, such as the Offertory by Sofia Gubaidulina, or the Violin concert by Philipp Glass.

 In addition to his solo career, Piotr Plawner regularly appears in duo-evenings with the renowned pianist Bruno Canino and several chamber music ensembles.
 Together with his wife, the cellist Isabella Klim, he performs as part of a duo, a piano-trio and the newly formed Plawner String Quartett.
 Also, Piotr Plawner has been the primarius of the world-famous quintett „Salonisti“ since 2006.
 As part of this formation he has presented several projects, one of the most recent being “Music from Theresienstadt”.

-Piotr Plawner qualified as a professor at the Conservatory of Music in Katowice and currently teaches at the Witold Lutoslawski Consevatory of Music in Cracow.
+Piotr Plawner was qualified as a professor at the Conservatory of Music in Katowice and currently teaches at the Witold Lutoslawski Consevatory of Music in Cracow.

 Piotr Plawner plays a Tomasso Balestrieri violin.